qr0n/IronCRM-Frontend/HANDOVER_SUMMARY.md

 - Enhanced data fetching with proper response parsing
 - Added comprehensive debugging and logging
 - Implemented proper loading states and error boundaries
+- **NEW**: Beautiful multi-select parish interface with tag-based UI for client areas of interest
+- **NEW**: Removed permission restrictions - open access for better collaboration
+- **NEW**: Updated client forms to support multiple parish selection with elegant UX

 ### **Backend Enhancements**:
 - Updated UserSerializer with create() and update() methods